 We paid 400 for two people, including everything described above.
 There were also 250 TWD menu items, so expect to pay between 400 and 500 TWD for two people.

 Vivaio Pasta a.k.a.
 ‘The Risotto Place’

 This is the only restaurant on our list that is not exclusively vegetarian, but if you want a day off from Asian Keelung food, this is a great choice!
 Also, it’s the only restaurant on our list that serves beer.
 Just saying.
 The restaurant has nice ambiance lighting and therefore feels a bit more homey than the others on our list.
 They decorated the place with hip wooden furniture and vintage Italian items.
 We went here twice and both times it was quite lively, so the Taiwanese seem to like it as well.

 Their menu has English translations and the vegetarian options are listed separately.

 Pizza was not bad, but we especially loved the risotto.
 It’s so good!
 Water is included, other drinks go from 50 to 190 TWD for what’s probably a somewhat exclusive type of beer.
 You can also choose to have a drink and a desert for a discounted price.

 The vegetarian dishes go from 95 to 175 TWD, but there’s a minimum charge of 150 TWD per person, so expect to pay between 300 and 350 TWD and quite a bit more if you’d like a drink with that.

-Note: we visited these restaurants in February 2017.
-They are not the only places in Keelung to offer veg(etari)an food, so don’t hold back from doing a little research yourself!
-Tip: use Google Maps to find vegetarian restaurants in Keelung by copy pasting ‘素食 Keelung’ (‘vegetarian food Keelung’) into your search bar.
+Note: These restaurants are not the only places in Keelung to offer veg(etari)an food, so don’t hold back from doing a little research yourself!
+Tip: Use Google Maps to find vegetarian restaurants in Keelung by copy pasting ‘素食 Keelung’ (‘vegetarian food Keelung’) into your search bar.
 If you find a nice gem, be sure to let us know in the comments section.